Welcome to Hegedus Aerodynamics.

-The goal of Hegedus Aerodynamics is to provide quality service and products to the aeronautic and astronautic communities in regards to aerodynamic prediction and to have fun and pride in the work that is done.
+The goal of Hegedus Aerodynamics is to provide quality software to the aeronautics community and to have fun and pride in the work that is done.

-Hegedus Aerodynamics is actively developing software to support the aerodynamic community.
-As a part of this effort, a graphical user interface for aerodynamic analysis, called Aero Troll, is being developed and is freely available for download here.
+As a part of this effort, an aerodynamic analysis tool with a graphical user interface for aerodynamic analysis, called Aero Troll, is being developed and is freely available for download here.
+The goal of Aero Troll is to allow users to describe and carry out aerodynamic analysis on simplified geometries.
+The tool supports education, academic aerodynamic analysis, and verification and validation efforts.
 Please take a look and, if you would like, provide feedback.

 Nov.
 4th 2011: My notes on Pulliam and Chaussee's diagonal implicit approximate-factorization algorithm were added to the notes section on the example cases page.